KHEngineering/RoboRio/faq/pcm.md

 Beta teams have been connecting additional VRM's and PCM's directly to 1 of the 16 motor channels and allow more than one to be connected to any given channel.
 They both take in unregulated 12V.

-We have also connected 2 devices on a single 30amp channel without problems, however defer to FIRST and the official 2015 rules for correct wireing.
+We have also connected 2 devices on a single 30amp channel without problems, however defer to FIRST and the official 2015 rules for correct wiring.

 ---